 • Personal security, metal health, stress, and teamwork

-Course Note: This course is based at the Harvard Chan School as GHP 515 and GHP 518, and is cross listed with the Tufts Friedman School as NUTR 324 and the Tufts Fletcher School as DHP D213.
+Course Note: This course is based at the Harvard Chan School as GHP 515 and GHP 518.
+This course is the equivalent of 3 GSD units, not 4.

 This course will take place in Harvard Yard, not at HSPH.
 Location will be updated.